mark-cd-hudson/albanian-page-tool/README.md

 4. Click the settings icon and enter your Anthropic API key

+5. (Optional) Set your native language in settings (default is English)

 ### Usage

 1. **Set up your API key**: Click the settings icon in the top right and enter your Anthropic API key
+2. **Configure settings**: Set your native language (the language you want translations in)
-2. **Upload an image**: Click "Choose Image" and select a photo of a book page
+3. **Upload an image**: Click "Choose Image" and select a photo of a book page
+4. **Select source language**: Choose the language of the book you're reading
+5. **(Optional) Add book info**: Create or select a book and specify page number
-3. **Wait for processing**: The app will extract text, translate sentences, and analyze words
+6. **Wait for processing**: The app will extract text, translate sentences, and analyze words
-4. **Tap words**: Click on any word to see its meaning and sentence translation in a bottom sheet
+7. **Tap words**: Click on any word to see its meaning and sentence translation in a bottom sheet
-5. **View history**: Access previously uploaded pages from the sidebar
+8. **View history**: Access previously uploaded pages from the sidebar, filtered by language

 ## Building for Production